-Objectives identified in the Policy, Plan or Programme Influences on the Drought Plan 2022 and the SEA objectives Water Industry Act 1991 was amended by the commencement of Section 36 of the Flood and Water Management Act 2010 This makes provision for general duties of water undertakers including those associated with water resources management plans and sets out supply duties.
+Objectives identified in the Policy, Plan or Programme Influences on the Drought Plan 2022 and the SEA objectives Water Industry Act 1991 was amended by the commencement of Se Management Act 2010 Water Industry Act 1991 was amended by the commencement of Section 36 of the Flood and Water Management Act 2010 This makes provision for general duties of water undertakers including those associated with water resources management plans and sets out supply duties.
 The Drought Plan 2022 must take into account this legislation.
 The Water Resources Management Plan Regulations 2007 This provides the legislation for the preparation of water resources management plans.
 The Drought Plan 2022 should take account of these requirements.
-Water UK (2016) Water Resources Planning Framework (2015-206 5) ter UK worked with companies, regulators, academics and Os to create this long-term Water Resources Planning mework.
-The report breaks new ground by deploying new delling techniques and by looking 50 years ahead across the ble of England and Wales.
-This high level strategy and nework considers: A sector-wide view of future resilience and options for improving that resilience; and • An assessment of variation in levels of service and potential minimum levels of service for customers and the environment, accounting for costs and benefits at a national, regional and sub-regional level, which includes the wider social impacts of drought and drought resilience.
+Water UK (2016) Water Resources Planning Framework (2015-2065 5) Water UK worked with companies, regulators, academics and NGOs to create this long-term Water Resources Planning Framework.
+The report breaks new ground by deploying new modelling techniques and by looking 50 years ahead across the whole of England and Wales.
+This high level strategy and framework considers: The Drought Plan 2022 should take into account the considerations of the strategy and framework.
+A sector-wide view of future resilience and options for improving that resilience; and • An assessment of variation in levels of service and potential minimum levels of service for customers and the environment, accounting for costs and benefits at a national, regional and sub-regional level, which includes the wider social impacts of drought and drought resilience.
 Wildlife and Countryside Act, 1981 The Act is the principle mechanism for providing legislative protection of wildlife in Great Britain.
 Species listed in Schedule 5 of the Act are protected from disturbance, injury, intentional destruction or sale.
 Other provisions outlaw certain methods of taking or killing listed species.
 This Act is brought up to date regularly to ensure the most endangered animals are on the schedule.
 The Act also improved protection for the most important wildlife habitats.
 Some aspects of the Drought Plan 2022 may have effects on habitats and species in the Yorkshire Water supply area and beyond.
 The SEA should seek to maintain or enhance the quality of habitats and biodiversity, and take regard of protected species and habitats.
-Regional Canal & River Trust (2015) North East Waterway Fisheries & Anglin g Action Plan The action plan sets out several issues of importance to the local angling communities across the North East.
+Regional Canal & River Trust (2015) North East Waterway Fisheries & Anglin a Action Plan The action plan sets out several issues of importance to the local angling communities across the North East.
 Addressing these issues aims to improve the angling experience, fish stocks and the water environment.
-The actions are grouped under 10 themes, which include: The Drought Plan 2022 should seek to avoid harm to fisheries.
-The SEA assessment framework should include the protection or enhancement of factors affecting fisheries.
-Develop &amp; improve access to the lishery.
-Fish passage and migration Predation & non-native species Fisheries and water quality and quantity.
-Environment Agency (2017) Drought response: our framework for England
+The actions are grouped under 10 themes, which include: Develop &amp; improve access to the fishery.
+Fish passage and migration.
+Predation &amp; non-native species The Drought Plan 2022 should seek to avoid harm to fisheries.
+The SEA assessment framework should include the protection or enhancement of factors affecting fisheries. • Fisheries and water quality and quantity.
+Environment Agency (2017) Drought response: our framework for E ngland